 Conferences at AMBS

-The AMBS learning community hosts regular and occassional conferences during the academic year.
-These events draw on the scholarly and spiritual resources among our faculty, students and staff, while bringing together voices from across the Anabaptist tradition and the church more broadly.
+The AMBS learning community hosts regular and occasional conferences during the academic year.
+These events draw on the scholarly and spiritual resources among our faculty, students and staff, while bringing together voices from across the Anabaptist tradition and the broader church.
 These are opportunities for conversation and collaboration that expand our knowledge of our disciplines, and deepen our commitment to and witness for God's reconciling mission in the world.

 As God’s people, the church is called to imagine and embody alternative ways of relating to the land that cultivate shalom between human beings, the rest of creation, and God.
-This three day event will weave together worship, theology, bliblical study and praxis.
-The third Rooted and Grounded Conference will build on the conversations held at the previous gatherings in September 2014 and October 2015.
+This three-day event will weave together worship, theology, biblical study and praxis.
+Co-sponsors include The Center for Sustainable Climate Solutions and Merry Lea Environmental Learning Center of Goshen College.